aws-samples/serverless-dotnet-demo/README.md

             <td>264.14</td>
         </tr>
 </table>

-*Container samples use an Alpine base image.
-Cold start latency ~1s the first time an image was pushed and invoked.
+Native AOT container samples use an Alpine base image.
+A cold start latency of ~1s was seen the first time an image was pushed and invoked.

 On future invokes, even after forcing new Lambda execution environments, cold start latency is as seen above.
+Potential reasons why covered in an [AWS blog post on optimizing Lambda functions packaged as containers.](https://aws.amazon.com/blogs/compute/optimizing-lambda-functions-packaged-as-container-images/)

 ## 👀 With other languages